 Quantification: one to many (0,n:0,1)

 Scope note: This property identifies the stratigraphic relation between two A5 Stratigraphic Modification events.
 This relation may be inferred from the kind of physical relation that exists between the two AP 8 Stratigraphic Units that have been created or modified during the corresponding A5 Stratigraphic Modification events.
 The type of stratigraphic relationships in archaeological documentation assigned to two A5 Stratigraphic Modification events is documented through the property AP 13.1 has type.

+Example

+In First Order Logic:

+AP13(x,y) ⊃ A5(x)

+AP13(x,y) ⊃ A5(y)

+AP13.1(x,y,z) ⊃ [AP13 (x,y) ∧ E55(z)]

 Properties: AP13.1 has type: E55 Type

 AP14 justified by: AP11.1 has type (type of physical relation)

 AP14 justified by (is justification of)